Even though picnics make it on every parent’s Summer Fun list, not that many families actually do it.

 - Water and other beverages

-- Bug spray – homemade stuff is so much better than anything you can buy at the store
+- Bug spray – homemade stuff is so much better than anything you can buy at the store, but if you don’t have time for DIY buy this kind.

 - First aid antibiotic ointment – wash the scraped knee thoroughly with water, apply the antibiotic ointment to keep infection out of the wound

-- Band-Aids – work for anything from keeping straw attached to the bottle to fixing cranky baby with a bandaid on his nose.
+- Cute Band-Aids – bandaids work for everything from keeping straw attached to the bottle to fixing cranky baby with a bandaid on his nose.
 When you notice a little child sliding in a bad mood say, “Oh my!
-It looks like ball needs a bandaid!”
+It looks like your shoe needs a bandaid!”

 - Tweezers – can help you remove a splinter or a stinger left behind by a bee